nautobot/nautobot/nautobot/docs/development/core/kubernetes-job-support.md

 # Kubernetes Job Support

 Kubernetes Job Support is added in Nautobot v2.4.0.
-This documentation is a end-to-end development guide on topics from how to set up your local kubernetes cluster with [minikube](https://minikube.sigs.k8s.io/docs/) and how to run a nautobot job in a remote kubernetes job pod.
+This documentation is a end-to-end development guide on topics from how to set up your local Kubernetes cluster with [minikube](https://minikube.sigs.k8s.io/docs/) and how to run a Nautobot Job in a Kubernetes job pod.

 ## Preliminary Setup